agoering/spice-pinball/docs/analog-as-digital.md

 Next, we need to find the thresholds for our sensors.
 We'll use the Serial Monitor to do this.
 Upload the program and open the Serial Monitor.
 What are the minimum and maximum values of each sensor?
 Record the minimum values in the variables ```Min0```, ```Min1```, and ```Min2```.
 You may want to add a small amount to those minimum values, especially if the device reads a minimum of 0.

 Now re-upload the program.
-Try interacting with the sensors separately and in combination.
+Try interacting with the piezo in different ways.
 What causes the green LED to light up?

 **_CHECKPOINT!_**